Why is Mao called Kun Lun? Did Sun Tzu make art or war? Translations errors of Chinese words…into Chinese

 2. Mencius becomes European

 Ever feel that Confucius (孔子, Kongzi) and Mencius (孟子, Mengzi) don’t really sound like names belonging to ancient Chinese sages?
 Scholars Hu Zongze and Zhao Litao agreed.
-In their 1998 translation of Anthony Giddens’ The Nation-State and Violence, transliterated Mencius into Western-sounding 门修斯 (Mén Xiūsī).
+In their 1998 translation of Anthony Giddens’ The Nation-State and Violence, they transliterated Mencius into the Western-sounding 门修斯 (Mén Xiūsī).
 Since then, menxiusi has become a synonym for a wrongly translated name (actually, the philosophers’ English names come from old-style latinizations by Jesuit missionaries in the 17th century).

 3. Full of hot air

-Perhaps the oldest back-translation of all: In a 2006 article, Wang Cunzhong, then deputy director of the China Meteorological Press, argued that 台风 (taifeng) in Mandarin is an inherently meaningless word that was actually back-translated from the English “typhoon” sometime during the Ming or Qing dynasties.
-One of the explanations for the English word’s origin is the Cantonese toi fong (大风), which means “big wind.”
+Perhaps the oldest back-translation of all: In a 2006 article, Wang Cunzhong, then deputy director of the China Meteorological Press, argued that the Mandarin word 台风 (táifēng) was actually back-translated from the English “typhoon” sometime during the Ming or Qing dynasties.
+The English word, in turn, may have been a transliteration of toi fong (大风), which means “big wind” in Cantonese.

 4. Chiang Kai-shek leads comedy of errors

 5. Mao gets a new pen name

 Chiang’s rival Mao Zedong actually beat him to the menxiusi hall of fame: In a 2006 article, assistant professor Lu Xinghua of Tongji University, translated a passage in Carl Schmitt’s Political Theology, in which the German political theorist quoted a line from Chairman Mao’s poem “Niannujiao-Kunlun” (《念奴娇-昆仑》).
-Apparently mistaking the second part of the title for the poet’s name, Lu wrote that “Schmitt quoted Chinese poet Kun Lun’s lines to express longing for real political struggle and peace in such conditions of global revolution and war.”
+Apparently mistaking the second part of the title for the poet’s name, Lu wrote that “Schmitt quoted the Chinese poet Kun Lun’s lines to express longing for real political struggle and peace in such conditions of global revolution and war.”
 He then added the footnote, “The translation is the author’s own; I was unable to locate the original poem by Kun Lun.”

 6. Sang Zu makes art with war